PrefectHQ/prefect/docs/ui/cloud.md

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-workspace-dashboard.png)

+!!! cloud-ad "Prefect Cloud Quickstart"
+    Ready to jump right in and start running flows that are monitored by Prefect Cloud?
+See the [Prefect Cloud Quickstart](/ui/cloud-quickstart/) to create a workspace, configure a local execution environment, and write your first Prefect Cloud-monitored flow run.

 ## User accounts

 When you sign up for Prefect Cloud, a personal account is automatically provisioned for you.
 A personal account gives you access to profile settings where you can view and administer your: